Terstegge/rp2040-launchpad-PCB/README.md

 # RP2040-Launchpad PCB

-The repository contains the KiCad design files for a TI-style Launchpad board with the RP2040 microcontroller.
+This repository contains the KiCad design files for a TI-style Launchpad board with the RP2040 microcontroller.
 The board features a build-in picoprobe debugger, which signals UART RX/TX and SWD activity with 3 LEDs.
-The unused GPIO pins of the picoprobe are connected to a header, which could be used for more functionality like a simple logic analyzer etc.
+The unused GPIO pins of the picoprobe are connected to a header, which could be used in the future for more functionality like a simple logic analyzer etc.

 The target RP2040 controller has 2 connected pushbuttons, one normal LED and 8 WS2812-2020 LEDs as input/output.
 Some signals are also available on a horizonal header at the lower end of the PCB, which is used to connect WLAN or Bluetooth boards like WifiTick.
+Both RP2040 (target and picoprobe) use a 4 MiB flash chip.
+The target RP2040 also has a button to enable programming via the target USB port (mass storage device).
+Normally this button is not needed, because all programming and debugging of the target is performed via the picoprobe using openocd and gdb.

 The board also conatins a LiPo-charger to enable battery-powered projects.